Surviving the first day of school in Israel.

 Your child’s birthday will be celebrated in the gan.
 You are expected to attend and provide a birthday cake, snacks and drinks for everyone.
 It is also customary for parents to provide a party favor for all the classmates.
 These favors could be a small packet of sweets, a small inexpensive toy or even something as simple as an ice-cream.
 For one shekel each, the Dollar Shops have huge selections of party favors.

 On Friday morning the children will celebrate Shabbat in the gan.
 An Ima Shabbat (the Shabbat mother) and an Aba Shabbat (the Shabbat father) will play a main part in the festivities.
 Each child should have a turn to be the Ima or Aba.
 Shabbat candles will be lit and blessings on the wine and bread will be said.

 Holidays & Festivals

-Jewish holidays, festivals and customs are taught and celebrated in the municipal gan and parents will be invited to participate in the festivities.
+Jewish holidays, festivals and customs are taught and celebrated in the municipal gan and parents will be invited to participate in any festivities.
 These celebrations are generally scheduled for early in the evening or Friday mornings.
 They are great fun and you will be proud and amazed at what your child has learned during the year.

 Ask the ganan or ganenet what religious education your child will receive in a private gan.